roudraneelash/Notes/SpringBoot/readme.md

 -- the beans are created with the config metadata that is supplied in the form of xml cofig and annotations.

--- Spring IoC containers managed the lifecycly of the Spring Bean scope and injecting any required dependencies in the bean.
+-- Spring IoC containers manage the lifecycle of the Spring Bean scope and injecting any required dependencies in the bean.

 -- Context is like a memory location of your app, in which we add all the object instances that we want the framework to manage.